ramonberrutti/diy-service-mesh/README.md

 - **proxy-init**: Configure the network namespace of the pod.
 - **proxy**: This is the data plane of the service mesh, which is responsible for intercepting and modifying network packets.
-- **controller**: This is the control plane of the service mesh, which is responsible to provide the configuration to the data plane.
+- **controller**: This is the control plane of the service mesh, which is responsible for configuring the data plane.
-- **injector**: This is an Admission Controller for Kubernetes, which is responsible for mutating each pod that need to be meshed.
+- **injector**: This is an Admission Controller for Kubernetes, which mutates each pod that needs to be meshed.
-- **samples apps**: Four simple applications that are going to communicate with each other. (http-client, http-server, grpc-client, grpc-server)
+- **samples apps**: Four simple applications will communicate with each other. (http-client, http-server, grpc-client, grpc-server)

-## Tools and how to run this project?
+## Tools and Running the project

 - [kind](https://kind.sigs.k8s.io/) to create a Kubernetes cluster locally.
 - [Tilt](https://tilt.dev/) to run the project and watch for changes.